jezcope/idcc17-library-carpentry/paper.md

 We are also taking the time to explain the value of this training from a variety of different perspectives, to potential learners and their immediate and senior managers.
+The Library Carpentry community is working hard to demystify computers and make these useful skills accessible to those who never thought they were within reach.

 ## Finding instructors ##